 PCI DSS provides a baseline of technical and operational controls that work together to provide a defense-in-depth approach to the protection of cardholder data.
 PCI DSS comprises of a minimum set of requirements for protecting cardholder data and may be enhanced by additional controls and practices to further mitigate risks.
 Risk assessments provide valuable information to help organizations determine whether additional controls are necessary to protect their sensitive data and other assets.
-In order to achieve compliance with the PCI DSS, an organization must meet all applicable PCI DSS requirements.
 Note: The result of a risk assessment must not be used by organizations as a means of avoiding or bypassing applicable PCI DSS requirements (or related compensating controls).